MadMcCrow/Question/README.md

 ## Requierements

-youĺl only need  `python3` to use Question
+you'll need  `python3` as well as `curses` to use Question on windows you can get curses with `pip install windows-curses`

 ## How Can I Help